-The advanced core provides a distinct and consistent advanced business knowledge platform for all students in the M.B.A. program.
+The advanced core provides a distinct and consistent advanced business knowledge platform for all students in the MBA program.
 The electives allow the student to tailor the graduate educational experience to fit individual needs.
-Concentrations are three course elective (nine credit) sequences defined from a menu of electives by either the functional department (finance, management or marketing) or by interdisciplinary program coordinators (entrepreneurship, global business, or health care administration).
-Electives counted toward a concentration are to carry a grade of B or better and the concentration electives should add up to at least a 3.20 GPA.
-Students may elect to pursue a general management option by taking electives from two or more different functional areas.
+Concentrations are three-course elective (nine credit) sequences defined from a menu of electives by either the functional department (finance, management or marketing) or by interdisciplinary program coordinators (entrepreneurship, global business or health-care administration).
+Electives counted toward a concentration are to carry a grade of B or better, and the concentration electives should add up to at least a 3.20 GPA.
+Students may elect to pursue a general management option in lieu of a specific concentration.

-Note: All students are required to take electives from two or more different functional areas
+Note: All students are required to take electives from two or more different functional areas.